 The main advantage of the Hormonal IUS over tablets is that the progesterone hormone is delivered directly onto the lining of the womb - only a very small amount gets absorbed into the body.
 This tends to reduce the risk of hormonal side effects.
 However, in some ladies this can cause some water retention/bloating.
 Premenstrual tension (PMT) can also be a concern for a minority of women although this tends to get better with time.

 4. Pelvic infection

-Although most normal coils increase the risk of pelvic infection, this does not seem to be the case with a Mirena coil.
+Although most normal coils increase the risk of pelvic infection, this does not seem to be the case with a Hormonal coil.

 5. Contraceptive failure

 The Hormonal IUS is an extremely effective form of contraception.
 If 1000 women used a Hormonal IUS for a year, only one would fall pregnant compared to about ten for the normal coil or 20 for the Pill.
 As with all coils, if it does fail there is a higher risk of ectopic pregnancy.
 If you fall pregnant then it is important to see your doctor to rule out an ectopic pregnancy.

 The inner lining of the womb is called the endometrium – this is the area which bleeds each month to cause a period.
 An endometrial ablation is a simple day case treatment which aims to destroy as much of the lining as possible so that less will grow each month, making periods lighter in about 90% of patients.

 Several techniques are available but the most commonly used is a Novasure ablation technique.
 A fan shaped device is inserted into the womb, usually under a short general anaesthetic and some heat is then sent through the lining for approximately 90 seconds.

 After slightly dilating your cervix a triangular mesh device is carefully placed inside the uterus (womb) and expands so that it touches as much of the lining (endometrium) as possible.